Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 **Description**
 ~~~~~~~~~~~~~~~

-Set the BLE Generic Access Profile (GAP) device name which will be
-visible after a connection is estabalished.
-The default device name is
+Set the BLE Generic Access Profile (GAP) device name which will be visible after a connection is estabalished.
+The default device name is set as "AMEBA_BLE_DEV".
-set as “AMEBA_BLE_DEV”.

 **Syntax**
 ~~~~~~~~~~